maroneze/higan/README.md

 * Added keyboard-based timing controls (run at 25%/50%/100%/200%) via F1/F2/F3/F4.
-    - Timing based on sound emulation (does not work if no sound)
+    - Timing based on sound emulation (does not work if no sound).
     - Only tested with Linux, mainly using ALSA
         (but should work with PulseAudio).
 * Default profile: balanced (to test 200% speed).